Click here to view related articles.

 Font Scheme

 The Font Scheme is used to supply the link to any custom fonts you may be using for text on your web page, most commonly either a Google Font or an Adobe Typekit font.
-If you are using a served font from one of these providers, you will see that the Custom font link has specific formatting that you have to follow in order to be able to use the font later in the Global Settings screen.
+If you are using a served font from one of these providers, you will see that the Custom font link has specific formatting that you have to follow in order to be able to use the font later.
 You may use multiple custom font links by enclosing each in separate <link href> html tags.
 Doing so would allow you to use a custom sans-serif font for body text and a custom serif font for header text.

 Formatting the Custom Font Link for Google Fonts and Adobe Typekit